 Streaming accessories cost extra, and prices vary from clinic to clinic; fortunately, to achieve wireless Bluetooth connectivity, these accessories are needed less and less.
 However, when needed, a clip-on streamer can easily add $500 to the cost of hearing aids.
 And TV streamers and remote mics can cost even more, depending on their capabilities.
 Some local providers do provide discounts through our hearing aid discounts program.

-And of course there is a whole world of Bluetooth-enabled earpieces, hearables, and PSAPs (personal sound amplification products) to explore.
+There is also a whole world of Bluetooth-enabled earpieces, hearables, and PSAPs (personal sound amplification products) to explore.
 Many of them integrate high-end hearing aid technology.
 Often they are less expensive than Bluetooth hearing aids.
 Sennheiser's Conversation Clear Plus and Apple's AirPods Pro 2 are two great examples.

 HearingTracker Audiologist Matthew Allsop provides information on how to set up Apple AirPods Pro earbuds as hearing aids.